sky46/dan-sings-bot/README.md

 # dan-sings-bot
-A Discord Sings practic bot for Mr Dan
+A Discord Sings practice bot for Mr Dan